OleMartinChristensen/MATS-planningtool/README.md

 2. After installation open the program "Anaconda Prompt".

 3. Run these commands in the "Anaconda Prompt" to install the desired packages.
+Alternatively run the CMD_file.bat in the "Anaconda Prompt".

 $ conda install -c anaconda ephem